ankiitgupta7/ankiitgupta7.github.io/pages/about.md

 My research interests include evolutionary computation, artificial life, digital evolution, emergence, and complex systems.
 I mainly use simulation tools and computational modeling to work on my research interests.
 I have been a passionate programmer since my school days and I find it fun to use it study things that fascinate me.

-I am honored to have had my research work recognized with publications in MIT Press Journal and Springer International Publishing.
-Also, I am thrilled about the prospects that lie ahead as I have just started my Ph.D. in Computer Science and Engineering in the US.
+I am humbled and honored to have my research work recognized with publications in the MIT Press Journal and Springer International Publishing.
+Also, I am thrilled about the prospects that lie ahead, as I have just embarked on my Ph.D. journey.

 ***